judy0ye/ideaBox-nr-jy-bh/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 This application allows users to save their ideas on a platform.
 The ideas will display onto a minicard on the webpage with a title and body.
 The users can also categorize their ideas into a "favorites" section and an "all ideas" section.
-They can choose to favorite and unfavorite their ideas.
+They could choose to favorite and unfavorite their ideas.

 ### Installation Instructions: